 As mentioned, all of these efforts culminated in a Wine Spectator Top 100 award last year - a wonderful stamp of approval on all the many changes.
 But, there was one additional improvement we could make to enhance the Claret: our winemaking facility.

 (The conical concrete tanks where many of the Claret lots are fermented, the hand-sorting table with Pellenc de-stemmer, and Aryn barrel sampling wines during his evaluation process.)

 The 2014 Claret, and beyond

 Even as we improved our vineyard sources, our winemaking facility lagged.
 This 3min video below illustrates what the winemaking was like in 2010 at our Woodinville location:

-We were making due with the best equipment that we could squeeze into our very cramped Woodinville space.
+We were making do with the best equipment that we could squeeze into our very cramped Woodinville space.
 Our entire team did their best (keeping pumps clean, staying organized, making wine in the middle of the night), but the wine quality was really limited by our winemaking facility.
-Out of respect for the grapes, and our of our own drive to make as high quality wine as possible, we knew our Woodinville equipment would never work.
+Out of respect for the grapes, and our own drive to make the highest quality of wine possible, we knew our Woodinville equipment would never work.